Exporting guide to Norway

 -

-The demand for international food and drink products in Norway has grown over the last 10 to 15 years.
-Important factors to consider for the Norwegian market include health, traceability, quality and value for money.
-Environmental packaging is becoming a strong selling point.
+The demand for, and interest in, international food and drink products in Norway continues to grow.
+Important factors to consider include a health aspect, traceability, strong branding, quality and value for money.
+Plant-based products, vegan and vegetarian sectors continue to grow, and environmental packaging is becoming a strong selling point.

 Demand for new food categories

-With an estimated 680,000 visits from Norway to the UK in 2019 (VisitBritain, 2020), familiarity with British food and drink is growing and giving retailers more reason to stock British products.
+With an estimated 680,000 visits from Norway to the UK in 2019 (VisitBritain, 2020, pre-covid), familiarity with British food and drink continues to grow and give retailers more reason to stock British products.
 Opportunities for UK producers exist within health, free-from, natural, vegetarian, vegan and plant-based foods, innovative products and own-label products.

 Market access